grafana/agent/docs/sources/flow/reference/components/module.string.md

 ## Example

-In this example, we pass credentials from a parent river config to a module for a `prometheus.remote_write` flow component.
-We then export that component for use in the parent river config.
-The export can then be used by the parent river config as a component.
+In this example, we pass credentials from a parent config to a module which loads a `prometheus.remote_write` component.
+The exports of the `prometheus.remote_write` component are exposed to parent config, allowing the parent config to pass metrics to it.

 Parent: